adam-cowley/twitch-project/docs/05-authorisation.md

 )
 ```

-The `FOREACH` statement at the end of the query splits the genres column by pipe (`|`), merge the Genre on it's name and then creates a relationship between the `:Package` and `:Genre` nodes.
+The `FOREACH` statement at the end of the query splits the genres column by pipe (`|`), merge the Genre on its name and then creates a relationship between the `:Package` and `:Genre` nodes.

 ### Checking Subscriptions using Cypher